patrikspiess/demo_patrikspiess/docs/source/setup_project.rst

 Initializing the Project
 ************************

-THe start a new project change to the desired directory where you want to create your project and initialize it with ``poetry new``:
+To start a new project change to the desired directory where you want to create your project and initialize it with ``poetry new``:

 ::